ShopBack, a cashback startup in Asia Pacific, raises $45M from Rakuten and others

 “We’re already superseding incumbents,” he said.

 ShopBack claims some 300,000 registered users in Australia, where it said purchases through its platform have grown by 1,300 percent between May 2018 and March 2019.
-Of course, that’s growth from a tiny initial base and ShopBack didn’t provide raw figures on sales.
+Of course, that’s growth from a tiny initial base, and ShopBack didn’t provide raw figures on sales.

-For its next expansion, ShopBack is looking closer to home with Vietnam its upcoming target.
+For its next expansion, ShopBack is looking closer to home, with Vietnam its upcoming target.
 The country is already home to one of its three R&D centers — the other two are located in Singapore and Taiwan — and Chan said the startup is currently hiring for a general manager to head up the soon-to-launch Vietnam business.

 Already, though, the company is beginning to think about reaching beyond Asia Pacific.
 Chan maintained that the company already has a proven playbook — particularly on the tech side — so it “can enter a Western market” if it chooses, but that isn’t likely to happen in the immediate future.